Diving the USAT Liberty in Tulamben, Bali

 Logistics

 While the site is located in Tulamben, it's best to stay in Amed.
 I stayed in Amed for a week and really enjoyed it.
-Tulamben is a much quieter town with a lot less infrastrucutre.
+Tulamben is a much quieter town with a lot less infrastructure.
 It's only a 25 minute drive away and most dive shops will take you there and back.

 Amed is about a 2.5 hour drive from Denpasar (DPS) Airport, so it's worth staying in Amed for several days rather than day-tripping it.